19hours/sg-statutes/Acts/Arms and Explosives Act.md

 (r) to authorise any officer, either by name or office —

-(i) to enter, inspect and examine any place, carriage, vessel or aircraft in which an explosive is being manufactured, possessed, used, sold, transported or imported under a licence issued under this Act, or in which he has reason to believe that an explosive has been or is being manufactured, possessed, used, sold, transported or imported in contravention of this Act;
+(i) to enter, inspect and examine any place, carriage, vessel or aircraft in which an explosive or explosive precursor is being manufactured, possessed, stored or kept, used, dealt in, transported, imported or exported under a licence issued under this Act, or in which he has reason to believe that an explosive or explosive precursor has been or is being manufactured, possessed, stored or kept, used, dealt in, transported, imported or exported in contravention of this Act;

+[5/2007 wef 01/07/2007]

-(ii) to search for explosives therein;
+(ii) to search for explosives or explosive precursors therein;

+[5/2007 wef 01/07/2007]

-(iii) to take samples of any explosive found therein, on payment of their value;
+(iii) to take samples of any explosive or explosive precursor found therein, on payment of their value;

-(iv) to seize, detain, remove and, if necessary, destroy any explosive found therein; and
+(iv) to seize, detain, remove and, if necessary, destroy any explosive or explosive precursor found therein; and

+[5/2007 wef 01/07/2007]

 (v) to arrest without warrant and to search any person whom he reasonably believes to have committed an offence under any rules made under this Act;